About you

 * Respect for cultural protocols and an understanding of working in First Nations communities.

-* Friendly and welcoming approach to supporting staff and community visitors
+* Friendly and welcoming approach to supporting staff and community visitors.

-* Strong communications skills
+* Strong communications skills.

 * Well organised and able to manage time effectively.